 It’s said that there are only two guarantees in life: death and taxes.
 With the estate tax law, life deals you both in a single blow.
 Estate tax is the tax collected on your estate if you die, before it transfers to your heirs.
 It’s been around in its modern form since 1916, but because it’s rare outside of the United States, many non-citizens aren’t familiar with it.
 That’s where we come in.
-As Orlando’s premier foreign buyer’s agents, the Authentic Real Estate Team has helped countless foreign clients gain a better understanding of this law, and of how they can protect their assets against it.
+As Orlando’s premier foreign buyer’s agents, the Orlando Homes For Sale has helped countless foreign clients gain a better understanding of this law, and of how they can protect their assets against it.

 The estate tax law states that for American citizens, any asset worth over 5 million dollars is taxable at a rate of between 35 and 40% of the home’s net value.
 For non-U.S. citizens, the cutoff for exemption is only $60,000, though on the bright side, rates are fixed at a flat 35%.
 But even if your asset is appraised above the cutoff—and if you’re a foreigner, it likely will be—there are ways to protect your assets, and your heirs, from this ruthless piece of legislation.